natebarksdale/natebarksdale.github.io/src/content/blog/2010-01-26-jason-holly.md

 description: A captivating piece that blurs the lines between custom design and found object inspiration.
 "Love this.
 It made me slightly less happy once I saw that it was a custom designed-for-designers design rather than a found object.
 But only slightly."
 emoji: 🎨
 tags:
+  - ❤️ Love
+  - 🎨 Creativity
-  - 🖌️ Art
+  - 🌍 Culture
-  - 🏙️ Design
+  - 📝 Writing
-  - 🖼️ Custom Creations
 haiku: |
   Crafted with intent,
   A beauty, though not found,